alkaline-ml/pmdarima/doc/serialization.rst

     # show they're the same
     np.allclose(pickle_preds, joblib_preds)

-As far as a model-builder goes, that should be all you really care to know about the serialization process.
+If your job is to build models, that's probably all you really care to know about the serialization process.
 However, there are several intricacies of how Pyramid internally saves a model that you might care to know for development purposes.